MidnattLantern/HiDoc-API/manual testing.md

 /documentations/ :
 ---
 Can retrieve every documentation.
-Can select a project and optionally add a title, paragraph and image, then add a documentation.
+Can select a project and optionally add a title, paragraph and image, then add documentation.
-Can filter by a project and see documentations belonging to that project.
+Can filter by a project and see documentation belonging to that project.

 /documentations/{id} :
 ---
-Can delete a documentation the user own.
+Can delete documentation the user owns.
-Can edit a documentatino the user own.
+Can edit documentation the user owns.

 Artist account: